sisoje/testable-view-swiftui/README.md

     }
 }
 ```
-Apple purposly coupled state and the body inside a value type, but MVVM practitioners decided to rip it apart, why?
+Apple purposly used value type with body function extension, but MVVM practitioners decided to rip it apart, turn it into a rfeference type mess.
+Why?
 So that can test MVVM, really?

-So what do MVVM practitioners try to decouple here?
-In the process of decoupling some imaginary view from the view-model they broke the native state management and now all the native wrappers can not be used inside the view-model, such as: @Environment @AppStorage @Query and others.
+What do MVVM practitioners try to decouple here?
+As we see its already decoupled.
+In the process of view-model decoupling from some imaginary view that does not exist, MVVM practitioners broke the native state management and now all the native wrappers can not be used inside the view-model, such as: @Environment @AppStorage @Query and others.

 MVVM practitioners just want to test their VM even though it broke fundamentals of SwiftUI.
 Why test it?
 Its broken, there is nothing to test.